 You can add a column to the resource list that displays all values for tags with the same key.
 This column enables you to sort and filter the resource list by the tag.
-On the Tags tab, click Show Column for the tag.
-The tag appears in the resource list as a new column.
+There are two ways to add a new column to the resource list to display your tags.